Skip to content

 ACR level Description

-By default, a client comes configured with urn:goiabada:pwd:otp_ifpossible.
+By default, a client comes configured with urn:goiabada:level2_optional.

 You have the flexibility to override the client's default ACR level on a per-authorization basis.
-For instance, if you have a specific resource that requires users to authenticate using a two-factor authentication (2FA) one-time password (OTP), you can specify urn:goiabada:pwd:otp_mandatory in the acr_values parameter of the authorization request.
+For example, if your client has the default urn:goiabada:level2_optional but you have a specific resource that requires users to authenticate using two-factor authentication (2fa), you can specify urn:goiabada:level2_mandatory in the acr_values parameter of the authorization request.

 Redirect URIs